 Picture from Taso

-Aquascreen® should be installed in winter or early spring.
+Aquascreen®️️ should be installed in spring or fall..
 All bottom coverings should be attached or weighted to the substrate; it is easier to secure the panels to the lake bottom when a minimum amount of plant material is present.

 The screen can also be installed in autumn, when the growth period for aquatic plants is terminated and the plants have sunk to the bottom.
 While it is also possible to install Aquascreen® in summer, installation is easier when there is minimal plant cover.
 For summer installations, it is best to remove plants beforehand.